weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 **Q. Can a cluster refer to more than one Weave GitOps repo?**

-**A.** Not currently, however, we do plan to support this.
+**A.** Not currently.
+However, we do plan to support this.
 We can envision a platform team building clusters for use by other teams.
 That platform team would have their own Weave GitOps repo, provision the cluster, then make the cluster available to the team to use.
 In this initial release the platform team would be responsible for system workloads and we recommend using the Code Owners facility to manage access.

 **Q. If one of my apps is comprised of a helm chart, where should my values.yaml file live?**